Sep 30, 2007

 Even informal network has been used by organization management.
 And it seems that employers judge their ability or value through identifying each social capital and the role inside (they sometimes give intensives or higher salaries for some people because of their role in the org).
 Therefore, we can't just neglect the role of informal network.

-what do we do for a successful social network??
+Then, what do we do for a successful social network??

 From the member of the organization's point of view, how we could make OUR organization better?